Skip to Main Content

 Digital Privacy, Inc. v.
 RSA Security, Inc. (E.D.
 Va.).
 Obtained summary judgment of patent non-infringement for RSA Security.

 Massachusetts Eye and Ear Infirmary v.
-QLT Phototherapeutics, Inc. and Novartis (D. Mass.).
+QLT Phototherapeutics, Inc. (D. Mass.).
 Represented Mass.
-Eye and Ear in patent portfolio development strategy for age related macular degeneration surgical procedure, and filed patent infringement action and license and royalty action that resulted in significant royalty payment to Mass.
+Eye and Ear in patent portfolio development strategy for age-related macular degeneration surgical procedure and filed patent license action that resulted in significant royalty payment to Mass.
 Eye and Ear.

 PUMA AG and PUMA North America v.
 Payless Shoesource (D. Mass.).
 Asserted PUMA’s form stripe trade dress in running shoe against infringer.